TobikoData/sqlmesh/docs/concepts/models/python_models.md

 The arguments provided in the `@model` specification have the same names as those provided in a SQL model's `MODEL` DDL.

 Most of the arguments are simply Python-formatted equivalents of the SQL version, but Python model `kind`s are specified with model kind objects.
+All model kind arguments are listed in the [models configuration reference page](../reference/model_configuration.md#model-kind-properties).
 A model's `kind` object must be imported at the beginning of the model definition file before use in the model specification.

 Supported model kind objects include: